Rock glacier: Movement

 Rock glaciers move downslope by deformation of the ice contained within them, causing their surface to resemble those of glaciers.
+Rock glaciers may flow or creep at a very slow rate, in part dependent on the thickness of ice present.
+Surface velocities are generally less than 2m/a, although this depends where measurements have been taken on the length of the rock glacier.

 Some rock glaciers can reach lengths of 3 km and can have terminal embankments 60 m high.
 Blocks on the surface can be up to 8 m in diameter.
 Flow features on the surface of rock glaciers may develop from: